oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 This may be why the *Lippisches Landesmuseum* commissioned a recreation of Arminius’s left foot as part of their advertisement campaign for their 2009 “Myth: exhibition in Detmold.[^81]

 Arminia fully embraces the figure of Arminius and all that he stands for.
-On their website, the organization likens the *Varusschlahct* to a soccer match where Rome is the visiting team while the Germani defend their home turf:
+On their website, the organization likens the *Varusschlacht* to a soccer match where Rome is the visiting team while the Germani defend their home turf:

 >Team captain Arminius had home advantage.
 There was no umpire, cheating was permitted, and bad weather also favoured the home team when they put an end to the invaders’ attempts to conquer the boggy, marshy lands between the Rhine and Elbe River.[^82]